 - Daniela Apartment – Great accommodation in Cortina d’Ampezzo for Dolomites’ summer and winter holidays.
 Fully-equipped apartment including a ski storage room perfect if you are going skiing in the Dolomites.

 Malga Ciapela, skiing the Dolomites in the Veneto region

 Malga Ciapela is a small fraction of Rocca Pietore town, also in Belluno province.
 This, too, is not Trentino but Veneto.
 So perfect if you are wondering how to get to the Dolomites from Venice.
 It’s also a great destination if you want to take a Venice to Dolomites tour or organise a Venice Dolomites day trip.
 At an altitude of 1450 metres above sea level, this is one of the best places to visit in the Dolomites.

 Most Malga Ciapela lodges and accommodations are located strategically for both summer and winter holidays.
 They are close to the routes for some of the best hikes in the Dolomites and popular ski slopes.

 From Malga Ciapela you can take the Marmolada cable car to Punta Rocca at 3265 metres above sea level.
 Along the way, you can also stop at the station of Serauta for yet another Museum of the Great War.
 In northern Italy World War I was very harsh and still is a painful memory.
 This is why you will find several museums displaying pictures and objects from the terrible life in the trenches.
 Located at an altitude of almost 3000 metres, this is Europe’s highest museum.

 Once on top, you will stare at a breathtaking view of the Dolomites.
-For who is planning ski holidays in the Dolomites, this is one of the best places.
+For those who are planning ski holidays in the Dolomites, this is one of the best places.
 Here is the 12-km Bellunese ski run that offers a fantastic view of the Sella mountain range.

 Also from Malga Ciapela, you can get to the huge ski area Dolomiti Superski.
 Unmissable if you want to spend your winter break skiing in the Dolomites.